JSAbrahams/Traceroute-Map/README.md

 from you to said server (or vice-versa, depending on how you look at it).

 We use make use of https://geolocation-db.com/ to get latitude and longitude of IP addresses.
+These are cached locally so we don't have to keep looking up the same locations.

 ## Usage

+You can invoke the script with the following arguments:

     traceroute_map.py [-h] [-p PROJECTION] [-t TIMEOUT] [-d DURATION] [--clean]